groff - front end to the GNU roff document formatting

 systems can be avoided.
 Use the

-program to infer an appropriate groff
+program to infer an appropriate groff command line to format

 a document.

-system is in plain text interleaved with
+Input to a roff system is in plain text interleaved with

 control lines and escape sequences.
 The combination constitutes a

-document in one of a family of languages we also call roff
+document in one of a family of languages we also call roff;

 see

 for background.
-An overview of GNU roff
+An overview of GNU roff language syntax and

 features, including lists of all supported escape sequences, requests,